ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-23-ceasefire-trade-brent-crash.md

 ### ▲ HOLD COHR / LITE: Ride the Rebalance, But Don't Chase
 {: .trade-long}
 S&P 500 inclusion creates mechanical buying today, but the easy money was made last week (+15%/+12%).
 Hold existing positions.
-Do not add at the open — let passive flows complete over 1–3 days and buy any post-inclusion dip.
+Do not add at the open, let passive flows complete over 1–3 days and buy any post-inclusion dip.
 The NVIDIA partnership and OFC tailwinds are structural.
 *Risk: Post-inclusion selling (classic "buy the rumor, sell the news"); broader tech selloff resumes.*

 ### ▼ REDUCE ENERGY LONGS: Take Profits on Half